ipratham7/Competishun-DA-Assignment/README.md

 5. City Distribution: The top cities generating the most leads are Visakhapatnam (21%), Hyderabad (20%), Kochi (18%), and Bengaluru (14%).
 Gender-wise Leads: Female leads account for 55% of the total, while males represent 44%.

-# All about demo watched:
+# All About Demo Watched:

 ![image](https://github.com/ipratham7/Competishun-DA-Assignment/assets/64377030/63e18455-5753-45dc-b069-0015230b9870)